-As we drifted around waiting for takeoff, Thliveros was rigging up a few rods for the day's fishing.
-He has a reputation for being a Carolina rig aficionado so it was no surprise to see that the rig was assigned to several of his rods.
+Thliveros rigged up a few rods for the day's fishing as we waited for takeoff.
+He has a reputation for being a Carolina rig enthusiast, so it was no surprise that the rig was assigned to several of his rods.

-Then, the fellow Floridian pulled out a large bag of what look like lime green crinkle cut French fries.
-"I'll be throwing a centipede today," said Thliveros as he threaded the stubby piece of plastic onto a hook.
+Then, the fellow Floridian pulled out a large bag of what looked like lime green crinkle-cut French fries.
+"I'll be throwing a centipede today," said Thliveros as he threaded the stubby plastic onto a hook.
 "I've got plenty of them if you want some."

 The smile suddenly fell from my face.
 Was Peter T., the master of the Carolina rig, going to use that worthless stub of plastic?
 I thought everyone used a lizard on a Carolina rig.

 "No thanks," I said in disbelief.
-A few hours later the gregarious pro was balancing a couple of 2-pound bass on a balancing beam.
-He culled the smaller one and deposited the bigger one into his full livewell, which was right next to my empty livewell.
+A few hours later, the gregarious pro balanced a couple of 2-pound bass on a balancing beam.
+He culled the smaller one and deposited the bigger one into his full livewell, right next to my empty livewell.
 Then I uttered those dreaded words, "Uh, Pete?
 Do you think I could get one of those centipedes from you?"

-The centipede, or French fry as it is sometimes called, is the dullest looking bait in the bass fishing business.
-In the world of soft plastics, where slender worms and creatures that have legs or tentacles regularly take the spot-light, the centipede might be considered physically impaired.
-Despite its squab appearance, the lackluster looking centipede is a jack-of-all-trades.
+The centipede, or French fry as it is sometimes called, is the dullest-looking bait in the bass fishing business.
+In the world of soft plastics, where slender worms and creatures with legs or tentacles regularly take the spotlight, the centipede might be considered physically impaired.
+Yet, despite its squab appearance, the lackluster-looking centipede is a jack-of-all-trades.

 Carolina Rigging The Centipede

 Thliveros believes that the muted action of a Carolina-rigged centipede is the very thing that makes fish bite it.
 "There is something about its deadness that appeals to the fish, especially in cold water, say 50 to 60 degrees," Thliveros says.
-Since most water dwelling creatures are cold blooded, Thliveros theorizes that the slow, lifeless glide of the centipede is indicative of the way the underwater world behaves at 55-degree temperatures.
+Since most water-dwelling creatures are cold-blooded, Thliveros theorizes that the centipede's slow, lifeless glide is indicative of how the underwater world behaves at 55-degree temperatures.

 Thliveros says that thin, premature vegetation is another premium ingredient for Carolina rigging a centipede.
-"I like a centipede on grass lakes like Sam Rayburn or Lake Fork early in the spring, before the grass is real thick," he notes.
-"The fish seem to be more receptive to a discreet, unobtrusive bait when the cover is at a minimum."
+"I like a centipede on grass lakes like Sam Rayburn or Lake Fork early in the spring, before the grass is really thick," he notes.
+"The fish seem more receptive to a discreet, unobtrusive bait when the cover is at a minimum."

-According to Thliveros, current also warrants use of the Carolina rigged centipede.
-The slim, straight profile makes the bait hydrodynamic and it does not catch as much water.
-"When the FLW Tour came to Lake Toho the conditions were perfect for Carolina rigged centipedes," notes the former Forrest Wood Open winner.
+According to Thliveros, current also warrants the use of the Carolina-rigged centipede.
+The slim, straight profile makes the bait hydrodynamic and does not catch as much water.
+"When the FLW Tour came to Lake Toho, the conditions were perfect for Carolina rigged centipedes," notes the former Forrest Wood Open winner.

-"The water was cold, the vegetation was thin and, due to high water, there was a lot of current throughout the whole Kissimmee lakes system."
+"The water was cold, and the vegetation was thin, and, due to high water, there was a lot of current throughout the Kissimmee lakes system."

 Thliveros uses shorter leaders on his Carolina-rigged centipede in cold water.
-He does not want bass to move far off the bottom to get the bait, so he stays with 16-to 18-inch leaders.
+However, he does not want bass to move far off the bottom to get the bait, so he stays with 16-to 18-inch leaders.

-Thliveros' signature Carolina rig combination is a spinning rod with 12- or 14-pound-test main line, a 1/2- ounce weight, and 10-pound-test Stren High Impact Fluorocarbon leader.
-This specialty rig is the one that earned Thliveros a top 10 finish and $21,000 at the Wal-Mart Open on Beaver Lake in Arkansas.
-"It's really just a scaled down Carolina rig that works well with a centipede.
+Thliveros' signature Carolina rig combination is a spinning rod with 12- or 14-pound-test main line, a 1/2- ounce weight, and 10-pound-test Seaguar Gold Fluorocarbon Leader.
+This specialty rig is the one that earned Thliveros a top-10 finish and $21,000 at the Wal-Mart Open on Beaver Lake in Arkansas.
+"It's a scaled-down Carolina rig that works well with a centipede.
 The lighter line and fluorocarbon leader are great for clear water and reducing line drag in deep water or current," he says.

 In extreme cases, Thliveros will resort to a mojo rig tipped with a centipede.
-A spinning rod is necessary for the mojo rig since it is essentially a finesse technique.
-Thliveros uses 10-pound-test line and a slim mojo sinker in the 1/16-to 1/4-ounce weight category, which he pegs to his line with a piece of rubber.
-"I resort to this technique when I am targeting shallow water objects that have had a lot of fishing pressure.
-I usually use it in 5 feet of water or less and I throw it to visible items such as laydowns, brush piles, stumps and docks."
+A spinning rod is necessary for the mojo rig since it is a finesse technique.
+Thliveros uses 10-pound-test line and a slim mojo sinker in the 1/16-to-1/4-ounce weight category, which he pegs to his line with a piece of rubber.
+"I resort to this technique when targeting shallow water objects with much fishing pressure.
+I usually use it in 5 feet of water or less, and I throw it to visible items such as laydowns, brush piles, stumps, and docks."
 Thliveros prefers natural hues when selecting centipede colors.
-He keeps watermelon, smoke blue, June bug and grasshopper colored centipedes on board for Carolina rig use.
+He keeps watermelon, smoke blue, June bug, and grasshopper-colored centipedes on board for Carolina rig use.